phamlauren/w4156-describe-that/README.md

 > If you encounter an error like **Errno::ENOENT (No such file or directory - the ffprobe binary could not be found** and you are on Mac OS, you may need to install ffmpeg.
 Do this by running `$ brew install ffmpeg`.

+**DescribeThat!** has one dependency for generating TTS that cannot be installed via bundle install: FFmpeg.
+You should be able to grab it from whatever package manager you use (brew/apt/scoop/whatever).

 You will need to fill in the list of local env variables located at `w4156-describe-that/config/local_env.yml` with the credentials we have given you for the API and S3 services.
 If we have not given them to you yet, please let us know and we will get them to you in a secure way.

 You should be remain on branch main.
 You should be able to access the app in your browser of choice at [localhost::3000](localhost::3000).

-## 6. Running Cucumber and RSpec tests locally
+## 5. Running Cucumber and RSpec tests locally

 As we are testing some features related to Javascript, we enabled the Selenium driver in Capybara, and thus the **Firefox browser** is needed.
 Please install Firefox and get all credentials before running the Cucumber tests.
 When Cucumber encounters its first Javascript scenario, Firefox will be opened by the terminal and run the scenario automatically.